AML Labs Explained

-After an AML diagnosis, treatment often begins right away—leaving little time to process what’s happening, let alone what your lab results mean.
+After an acute myeloid leukemia (AML) diagnosis, treatment often begins right away—leaving little time to process what’s happening, let alone what your lab results mean.

 In this discussion, AML survivor Steve Buechler speaks with Dr. Alice Mims from The Ohio State University Comprehensive Cancer Center about the key blood and bone marrow tests that guide treatment, track progress, and inform long-term decisions.
 From CBCs and blast counts to FLT3 and NPM1 mutations, they break down what you need to know moving forward.